-Still over medium-high heat, cook the onions in the beef fat until they are softened and translucent, about five minutes.
-Add the celery and mushrooms, and cook until the mushrooms have released all their moisture and turned golden brown in spots, about eight minutes.
-Add the garlic and saute until fragrant, about thirty seconds.
+In the same pan over medium-high heat, warm a teaspoon of olive oil.
+Add the onions, celery, and carrots, and cook until the onions are translucent and the carrots look softened, about five minutes.
+Add mushrooms and cook until the mushrooms are soft and tender, about 5 minutes.
+Add the garlic and stir until fragrant, about thirty seconds.

 Serve on hamburger buns.
 Don't forget a napkin.

 The sloppy joe sauce will keep refrigerated for up to a week or frozen for up to 3 months.

 This recipe and post have been updated.
 Originally published July 2008.